How to Tell If a Hard Drive Is Failing or Not with Pictures 2024

 What to Do with a Dying Hard Drive Recover Data from a Dead Hard Drive

-If your disk doesn't have the above-listed symptoms in Guide 1, you may continue moving on to the next guidelines.
+If your disk doesn't show the symptoms listed in Guide 1, you can proceed to the next guidelines.

 #2.
 Visual & Physical Inspection